gszep/gpuweb/Secure-HLSL-Explainer.md

 - `ByteAddressBuffer`
 - `RWByteAddressBuffer`
 - strings
+- "old-style" `texture` and `sampler` types are not present, because in Secure HLSL, textures and samplers are never combined into a single object.

 In addition to the above types, author-specified classes and interfaces are also not present in Secure HLSL.
 Instead, Secure HLSL has protocols (described below).